Gurren Lagann: Conflicts

 Takami Akai, an animation producer of the series and a co-founder of Gainax, announced that he would resign his position effective episode five, which aired on April 29, 2007, over comments that he made regarding posts on the Japanese textboard 2channel.
 Akai and another Gainax employee, Keiko Mimori, made disparaging remarks about comments criticizing the animation style of the fourth episode of Gurren Lagann, which was completely directed by guest and friend Osamu Kobayashi.
 With regard to reading the fan criticisms, Akai stated that it was "like putting [his] face next to an anus and breathing deeply."
 Fans later became aware of his comments, and he announced his departure from the company he helped found.

-As a result of the series airing at a child-friendly time slot, the staff members had problems with episode 6.
+As a result of the series airing in a child-friendly time slot, the staff members had problems with episode 6.
 Although that episode had a subplot involving peeking into the women's bath, the television stations believed it was suitable when reading the script.
 After seeing the finished episode, the station said that it could not be aired, and a revised version of the episode was produced.